mayacopeland/classic-osu/README.md

 # osu_2007
 Wanna know how osu! was back in 2007?
-Well now's your chance!
+Well now's your chance! (join the discord https://discord.gg/3aJF5Ef)
 ## Setting up
 ### Dependencies
 Node.js (tested on 10.x LTS)